IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Let's start exploring the UI by creating some simple first actions similar to the ones we have created before when having used the CLI.

-First, click the `Create An Action` button.
+First, click the `Create an Action` button.
 Next, specify a name (e.g. `helloUI`) by entering it into the text field prefilled with the text `Choose a name for your new action`.
 Leave everything else as-is and click the `Create Action` button at the bottom of the screen.